 Aperture: A 2D shape that is used for stroking or flashing.
 (The name is historic; vector photoplotters exposed images on lithographic film by shining light through an opening, called aperture.)
+They are identified by an aperture number.

 Aperture macro: The content of an Aperture Macro (AM) command.
 Defines a custom aperture template by combining built-in primitives.